 Dietary Changes – if you are just a little overweight or morbidly obese, weight loss is an important component of your treatment for heart disease.
 Obesity increases your risk of heart disease as well as your risk for other diseases that affect the heart, such as diabetes and hypertension.

-A low fat, low salt, and balanced diet is highly recommended.
+Low fat, low salt, and a balanced diet are highly recommended.
 Try to steer clear of saturated fats.
 Your diet should consist of lean proteins, fruits, and vegetables.
 Carbohydrates should be eaten in limited amounts.
 A well rounded healthy diet can prevent the worsening of your coronary artery disease.
 You must also reduce the consumption of alcoholic beverages or avoid them altogether

 Smoke cessation -This is one of the best things you can do to reduce the risk of coronary artery disease.
 Reducing nicotine consumption will increase the amount of available oxygen in the heart and arteries as well as avoiding the risk of lung cancer.